-Anti-lock Brake Systems (ABS) ensure that the wheels don't stop rotating during braking, preventing the car from skidding and offering greater control.
-If your ABS light comes on, visit Van Laar's Auto Service where we will be happy to diagnose and fix the problem.
+The Anti-lock Brake System (ABS) ensures your wheels keep rotating during braking, preventing skidding and providing better control.
+If your ABS light illuminates, visit Van Laar's Auto Service for a diagnosis and professional repair.

 Brake Fluid Flushes

-Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
-It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Van Laar's Auto Service about when it's time for a brake fluid flush.
+Brake fluid can absorb moisture from the air over time, diminishing brake effectiveness and becoming corrosive, potentially harming the system.
+Regular brake fluid flushes are vital to ensure fresh fluid usage in your vehicle.
+Consult our technicians at Van Laar's Auto Service to determine the right time for a brake fluid flush.

 Brake Pad & Shoe Replacement

-In a disc brake system, rotors are attached to your vehicle's wheels.
-When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
-However, the friction causes grooves and cracks to appear over time.
-Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Van Laar's Auto Service will give your rotors a thorough inspection and recommend your best course of action.
+In a disc brake system, rotors attach to your vehicle's wheels.
+The friction with brake pads over time creates grooves and cracks.
+The process of resurfacing restores rotors to a "like-new" condition, reducing noise and wobbling.
+At Van Laar's Auto Service, we inspect your rotors thoroughly and recommend the best course of action.

 Van Laar's is nothing short of Excellent Service, every time.
 I've been using them for a little over 5 years now and I trust them with all my vehicles.
 BMW, Hyundai, Jeep, Mazda.
 They're always on point.
 Prices are fair (Not cheap) but very reasonable and I always get service that is above and beyond.
 Will continue to use them.
 Not only my own personal vehicles, but I've also taken all my heavy-duty work trucks for service, new tires, suspension work, drive train, and all my basic preventative maintenance.